claudioDema99/ExpLab-FinalAssignment/README.md

 ## PDDL

 The Planning Domain Definition Language (PDDL) file included in this repository (</plansys2_assignment_pkg/pddl>) defines the planning domain for the robotic system.
-This file specifies the types, predicates, numeric fluents, and durative actions necessary for the robot to accomplish the assigned tasks of marker localization and navigation.
+This file specifies the types, predicates, and durative actions necessary for the robot to accomplish the assigned tasks of marker localization and navigation.

 Domain Elements:
 1) Types: